Upgrade the universal forwarder for *nix systems

 Before you upgrade

 Be sure to read this section before performing an upgrade.
-Also, read "About upgrading to 6.0 - READ THIS FIRST" in the Installation Manual for up-to-date information and potential issues you might encounter when upgrading.
+Also, read "How to upgrade Splunk Enterprise" in the Installation Manual for up-to-date information and potential issues you might encounter when upgrading.

 Back your files up